If you’re looking for the best ecommerce platform for building your own online store, you’ve landed in the right place.

 The more options you can give your shoppers, the more chance you have of making a sale.

-Now you know the key ways an ecommerce platform can help you build and grow an online store, it’s time to run through our five best ecommerce platforms.
+Now you know the key ways an ecommerce platform can help you build and grow an online store.
+And you’ve read our list of the top seven ecommerce platforms too.
+So now it’s up to you to decide which one suits your business the best.

-In this guide we’ve introduced you to our five top ecommerce platforms.
+In this guide, we’ve introduced you to the seven best ecommerce platforms.
 You’re now ready to pick one to build an online store and start selling online.

 Let’s recap quickly.